As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-- Huge capacity and multi-device outputs for group use
+- Huge capacity for multi-day shore power or group use

 Cons

-- Extremely heavy and bulky — not for minimalists
+- Very heavy and bulky for kayak packing

 Check Latest Price on AmazonWhich One Should You Choose?